 "Detection (of parabens) in human breast tumours is of concern, since parabens have been shown to be able to mimic the action of the female hormone oestrogen."

-Oestrogen is thought to stimulate the growth of most breast cancer tumours[4] and so any chemical that acts like the female hormone may increase the chances of developing breast cancer.
+and so any chemical that acts like the female hormone may increase the chances of developing breast cancer.

 Sodium Lauryl Sulphate (SLS)